homeinfra/demers-qnap/README.md

 - Will a SD card be reliable enough?
 Contingency with RAID1 regardless.
 - Dongle hell.
 Not a nice physical mounting option.
 - USB 3 support?
-Maybe
+Maybe.
+I have not tried to build a custom DuPont connector required for the weird USB 3.0 pinout.
+I could use the Industrial 32 GB eUSB DOM as a reference.

 Conclusion:
 Not ideal, but this works.
-Bottleneck is USB 2.0 speeds at ~30MBps.
+Bottleneck is USB 2.0 speeds at ~30MiB/s.
 Tucked away between motherboard and internal drive chassis.
 I prefer SD Card over other flash<->usb solutions because I can get a smaller 64GB media.
 Smaller is better for ease of installation